leenock/personal_portfolio/README.md

 # personal_portfolio
-Using html CSS and JavaScript to build a personal portfolio bootstrap4
+Using html CSS and JavaScript to build a personal portfolio bootstrap